seans3/k8s-ai/vllm-gpu/README.md

             "messages": [{"role": "user", "content": "Explain Quantum Computing in simple terms."}] }'
         ```
-    * **(Optional) Gradio Interface:** If the tutorial includes a Gradio UI, it would typically be deployed as another service within the cluster that communicates with the `vllm-gemma-service` (ClusterIP).
+    * **(Optional) Gradio Interface:** If the tutorial includes a Gradio UI, it would typically be deployed as another service within the cluster that communicates with the `vllm-service` (ClusterIP).
 You would then port-forward to the Gradio service to access its UI.

 ## IV.
 Observe and Troubleshoot